 (Image credit: Future)

 When it comes to your Christmas table decor ideas, don't forget your dining chairs!
-Adding decorations to your chairs keeps the whole scheme cohesive and adds a lovely, special touch.
-I love the vintage chic vibes of the silver-hued leaf garland seen here, but even some foraged foliage would work well, as would mini wreaths, like this Four-Piece Set of Small Eucalyptus Wreaths at Amazon.
+Adding garlands or festive touches to your chairs is a lovely Christmas decorating idea that keeps the whole scheme cohesive and adds a lovely, special touch.
+I love the vintage-chic vibes of the silver-hued leaf garland seen here, but even foraged foliage would work well, as would mini wreaths, like this Four-Piece Set of Small Eucalyptus Wreaths at Amazon.

 27. Go Elaborate With Your Stair Rail